-Watch out because this new gluten-free butter cookie recipe is going to become one of your new favorites!
+Watch out because this new gluten-free butter cookie recipe will become one of your new favorites!
+These cookies are delicious year-round, but they have a special place in my heart as an incredible Christmas cookie.
 They taste like those famous Danish-style butter cookies that come in those fancy blue tins.
+Make a batch in under 45 minutes!

 (*This post was sponsored by Plugrá® Butter.
 All delicious opinions are my own.)

-They taste just like the Dutch butter cookies we all love.
+These tasty cookies taste just like the non-gf Dutch butter cookies we all love.
 (You know, the ones that are sold in that festive blue tin every holiday season!)
 Only my version is gluten-free!
+In fact, this gluten free Danish butter cookie recipe is the best online recipe.
+I share so many easy-to-follow step-by-step photos of every step, which makes this cookie recipe easy for readers to make.

 They are also perfect for making gluten-free holiday cookies that you can decorate for a party, bake sale, or cookie exchange!
 If you are a cookie fanatic like me, you must give some of these gluten free cookie recipes a try!